Amax-Cheats/growtopia-roulette-cheat/README.md

 Working for Growtopia V4.31 currently.
 Every new growtopia update requires a update of the cheat, so this one will not work if its outdated.

+just fyi, you might have to disable antivirus for this one to work.

 ### How to

 1. Download the file (it may tag it as a virus, you just have to allow the download)